KalaKit/KalaCrashHandler/README.md

 ## Introduction

-CrashHandler is a lightweight C++ 20 library that detects crashes caused by the program the crash handler is attached to.
-You can display crash messages in Windows error popup and generate a log file with extra info and a dmp file for debugging.
+CrashHandler is a lightweight C++ 20 library for Windows that detects mostly common and some rarer but useful crashes caused by the program the crash handler is attached to.
+It will display crash messages in the error popup and it will generate a log file with extra info and a dmp file for debugging.

 ![Crash Screenshot](images/crash_popup.png)